 A driver spends a lot of time alone in the cab of their truck.
 Long hours on the road with no one else.
 It’s easy to understand why they’d want to pick up the phone to make a call or check a text.
 Despite the fact that federal law prohibits truck drivers from using a handheld device while a vehicle is in operation, not everyone adheres to the policy.
 When a truck driver is distracted, for even a moment, the consequences can be catastrophic.

 Other commonly-cited causes of truck accidents in Gainesville include aggressive maneuvers at intersections, dangerous turns, improper lane changes, impaired driving, and inexperience operators.

 If you were injured in a truck accident in Alachua County, call Allen Law Firm P.A.
-Our Gainesville truck accident lawyers will work to get to the bottom of what happened and pursue compensation on your behalf.
+Our Gainesville truck accident lawyers near you will work to get to the bottom of what happened and pursue compensation on your behalf.